 As a devout Methodist, Chloe Willson also used the journal as a prayer journal.
 In this context she mentions attending "the first campmeeting held in Oregon," and her desire for the "evil" of slavery to be "driven back to its native hell."

 The letters and documents primarily relate to William H. Willson.
 One of the letters refers to the Willamette University and Willson family land dispute.

 For further information, see the section on copyright in the Regulations and Procedures of the Rare Book, Manuscript, and Special Collections Library.

 Copyright Information: Before material from collections at Willamette University Archives and Special Collections may be quoted in print, or otherwise reproduced, in whole or in part, in any publication, permission must be obtained from (1) the owner of the physical property, and (2) the holder of the copyright.
 It is the particular responsibility of the researcher to obtain both sets of permission.
 Persons wishing to quote from materials in any collections held by University Archives and Special Collections should consult the University Archivist.
 Reproduction of any item must contain a complete citation to the original.

-[Identification of item], Chloe Clarke Willson journal, Archives and Special Collections, Mark O. Hatfield Library, Willamette University.
+[Identification of item], The William H. and Chloe Clarke Willson papers, Archives and Special Collections, Mark O. Hatfield Library, Willamette University.